shx-haah/Learner/EM22129/readme.md

 ## Spring 2018, School of Management

 Since this project was created long after the lecture, many details have been lost.
+Some statements of the question in homework or tests are no longer known.

 This lecture is about *game theory* and I was mostly fascinated by a single problem: a varied version of the claasic game, *Rock, Scissors and Paper (RSP)*.
 So I went further